murda02/homework-week-6-weather-dashboard-dlm/README.md

 # Homework week 6 | Weather Dashboard
 This is a weather app.
 The user enters a city name and is delivered the current and a 5-day forecaset.
-After the user entrers a search a history button is added to the webpage so they can easily retrieve pervious results.
+After the user enters a search, a history button is added to the webpage so they can easily retrieve previous results.

 ## Features